ACHMEDIUS/RISC-V-Emulator/README.md

 - **InstructionFormatter:** Disassemble to assembly text
 - **Pipeline Registers:** IF_ID, ID_EX, EX_MEM, MEM_WB

+## Automation

+- **GitHub Actions:** `.github/workflows/ci.yaml` installs uv, builds the emulator, and runs the full Python test suite on every push and pull request.
+- **Husky Hooks:** After running `npm install`, the `pre-commit` hook uses `uvx` to format Python and C++ sources, build the emulator, and execute the tests before allowing a commit.

 ## Academic Integrity Notice

 This project is part of an academic assignment.
 If you are a student: